Killing of Muhammad al-Durrah: Impact of the footage

 The footage of Muhammad was compared to other iconic images of children under attack: the boy in the Warsaw ghetto (1943), the Vietnamese girl doused with napalm (1972), and the firefighter carrying the dying baby in Oklahoma (1995).
 Catherine Nay, a French journalist, argued that Muhammad's death "cancels, erases that of the Jewish child, his hands in the air before the SS in the Warsaw Ghetto."

 Palestinian children were distressed by the repeated broadcasting of the footage, according to a therapist in Gaza, and were re-enacting the scene in playgrounds.
 Arab countries issued postage stamps bearing the images.
 Parks and streets were named in Muhammad's honour, and Osama bin Laden mentioned him in a "warning" to President George Bush after 9/11.
 The images were blamed for the 2000 Ramallah lynching and a rise in antisemitism in France.
 One image could be seen in the background when journalist Daniel Pearl, an American Jew, was beheaded by al-Qaeda in February 2002.

-Sections of the Jewish and Israeli communities, including the Israeli government in 2013, described the statements that IDF soldiers had killed the boy as a "blood libel," a reference to the centuries-old allegation that Jews sacrifice Christian children for their blood.
+Sections of the Jewish and Israeli communities, including the Israeli government in 2013, described the statements that IDF soldiers had killed the boy as a "blood libel", a reference to the centuries-old allegation that Jews sacrifice Christian children for their blood.
 Comparisons were made with the Dreyfus affair of 1894, when a French-Jewish army captain was found guilty of treason based on a forgery.
-Pierre-André Taguieff, La nouvelle propagande anti-juive, Presses Universitaires de France, 2010.
 In the view of Charles Enderlin, the controversy is a smear campaign intended to undermine footage coming out of the occupied Palestinian territories.
 Doreen Carvjal wrote in The New York Times that the footage is "a cultural prism, with viewers seeing what they want to see."
+The footage of al-Durrah's death re-emerged in political discourse during the Gaza war after his siblings were killed by Israeli soldiers in Gaza.